Tools for a Real Food Kitchen and Perfect Grass-Fed Pot Roast Recipe

 *The photos are links!*

-All-Clad Stainless Steel Frying Pan: This is for jobs that the cast iron can't do, like perfect fried eggs (cast iron can leave a little black iron on the eggs) or other light-colored foods.
-I typically use both frying pans daily, as well as my third frying pan — a copper one from Williams-Sonoma.
-I have no issues with food sticking almost ever, as long as I use plenty of butter or avocado oil or coconut oil, and heat it well before adding food.
+All-Clad Stainless Steel Frying Pan: This is a great all-purpose pan, and makes perfect fried eggs.
+I typically use this daily, as well as a stainless/copper-core one from Williams-Sonoma.
+I have no issues with food sticking almost ever, as long as I use plenty of butter or coconut oil, and heat it well before adding food.

 Enameled Stock pot: I was looking for a stock pot that wasn’t metal because stock cooks for such a long time (sometimes 48 hours) that things can start leaching out of the pot material itself.
-I save this pot for big batches of stock and for boiling corncobs.
+I use this very large pot for big batches of stock and for boiling corncobs and for family-sized batches of oatmeal.

 Berkey Water Purifier with fluoride filters: I can’t rave about Berkey enough.
 We’ve had it for about four years and have had to replace the filters one time.
 This is one of those “can’t live without” sort of purchases.
 We have a whole-house water filtration system, and I still think the Berkey is necessary for 100% pure water.
 It removes fluoride (you may want that on your teeth, but you do NOT want to drink it as it is poison and linked to bone cancer, among many other diseases), pharmaceutical residues, pesticides, chloramines, chlorine, amoebas, and all the other scary things you don’t want in your water in even the tiniest amounts.